The College of Music occupies five buildings on the northeast corner of campus.

 - 3 Harpsichord Practice Rooms

-- 2 Small Ensemble Practice Rooms 2 (sign out)
+- 2 Small Ensemble Practice Rooms (sign-out required)

 Housewright Music Building

-- Piano Major Practice Rooms 3 (with a small grand piano)
+- 3 Piano Major Practice Rooms (with small grand pianos)

 Warren D. Allen Music Library

-The library occupies 18,000 square feet of space within the Housewright Music Building on the campus of the Florida State University.
+The library occupies 18,000 square feet of space within the Housewright Music Building.

 Public access computers and equipment for sound and video playback are available for patron use.
 The library employs eight full-time staff, including four faculty librarians.